 - you have less than 5 trades per year

-The inactivity fee is $100 per month if you use the per-share fee structure and
+The inactivity fee is $14.95 per month if you use the per-share fee structure, however, the fee is waived:

-- you have less than 5,000 stock or 50 options trades per month
+- you have more than 5,000 stock or 50 options trades per month

 These fees favor high volume traders.

 Tradestation account opening is fully digital, user-friendly, and fast.
-On the other hand, the minimum deposit is $500 and multiple base currencies are only available for futures accounts.
+On the other hand, the base currency can be only USD (with the exception of the futures account).